ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 #### Disallow using the `-9223372036854775808` unary expression as an integer

 Previously, `-9223372036854775808` was allowed to be assigned to an integer in Ballerina.
-It is now disallowed to comply with the language specification, thus, attempting to assign `-9223372036854775808` to an `int` will now give an error.
+However, according to the language specification, `-9223372036854775808` is considered as a unary expression, which requires the expression  after `-` to be a valid value for `int`.
+Therefore, `-9223372036854775808` now results in a compilation error since `9223372036854775808` is out of range for `int`.

 ```
 int result = -9223372036854775808; // error: '9223372036854775808' is out of range for 'int'